-This course is designed to be completed over a three year period based on approximately 15 hours of study per week.
-You can, however, complete more quickly than this if you want to.
-The size and structure of this course make it suitable for those who have decided they intend to be a naturopath, and who are able to devote more time to their studies.
-However, this course is also sometimes chosen by those who do not yet know which field they prefer and therefore want exposure to nutrition, herbal medicine and homoeopathy, with a view to choosing a specialisation later.
+This course is designed to be completed over a three-year period based on approximately 15 hours of study per week.
+You can complete it more quickly than this if you want to.
+The size and structure of this course make it suitable for those who have decided they intend to be a naturopath and who can devote more time to their studies.
+However, this course is also sometimes chosen by those who do not yet know which field they prefer and therefore want exposure to nutrition, herbal medicine, and homoeopathy, with a view to choosing a specialisation later.

 - How to analyse the pros and cons of a range of popular diets, such as Paleo, 5:2, Mediterranean, Blood type, GAPS, FODMAP, vegan and vegetarian, and more

 - The pros and cons of the official Australian Healthy Eating Guidelines, why many naturopaths believe they may actually contribute to many of today’s diseases, and simple steps you can take to make healthier choices